james-cranley/LiveRota/README.md

 LiveRota watches a rota Excel file, regenerates `.ics` calendar files when it changes, and serves them over HTTP from a Raspberry Pi (or any Linux host).

 ## Rota input
-- .xlsx format
+- File type: .xlsx
-- People are column names, rows are dates, values are shift names
+- Format: People are column names, rows are dates, values are shift names
 - Dates in ISO8601 format in a date column (the name of which is configurable, default=`date`)
 - People shoud be single string e.g. 'JamesCranley' not 'James Cranley'